JanSharp/phobos/notes.md

 -- TODO: add library package to github releases

--- TODO: capitalize all instances of `phobos`.
-I've decided the real name for the project will start with a capital letter

 -- TODO: make thumbnail and icons.
 Or rather, ask for help

--- TODO: change all requires in the factorio mod to include the `__Phobos__.` prefix and make sure every file is required with the same string.
+-- TODO: change all requires in the factorio mod to include the `__phobos__.` prefix and make sure every file is required with the same string.
 This requires some kind of injection system during compilation

 -- TODO: improve/fix position of several instructions